Long biography for public reference:

-Jay Baker is a media activist and freelance facilitator from Sheffield, UK.
+Jay Baker (he/him) is a media activist and freelance facilitator from Sheffield, UK.

 He has over twenty years of experience working for social justice – applying the DIY “punk” ethic to making documentaries, writing books, organising anti-fascist events, and launching and running projects helping to empower communities in both Britain and North America – where he has been invited to speak, chair, and MC at festivals, conferences, and events from Wilfrid Laurier University (Canada) and Huddersfield University (UK) to the Non-Violence Festival (Canada) and the Festival of Debate (UK).